0x4d6165/ezbash/README.md

 # ezbash
 [![Gem Version](https://badge.fury.io/rb/ezbash.svg)](http://badge.fury.io/rb/ezbash)

-ezbash (yes, it's uncapitalized on purpose) is a tool created to help people ease their way into using the MacOS or Linux terminal, that most powerful of applications.
+ezbash is a tool created to help people ease their way into using the MacOS or Linux terminal, that most powerful of applications.

 ##Installation
 As your first step into learning bash, enter this into your terminal: